 Waste Type Size of Bin Cost per pick up Cost Per Year

+Bin pick up Year

+Skip Bins

-Skip Bins Cost of Recycling Bins
+Cost of Recycling Bins

 Total n/a

 3. Waste Cost Comparison: If we recycle everything could we save money for the school?